cadojo/cadojo/README.md

 -->

 - 🔭 Working as a GN&C engineering intern, and a graduate aerospace engineering student.
-- 🌱 Learning about control theory, ascent/entry & space systems, Julia, and Rust.
+- 🌱 Learning about motion planning, control theory, ascent/entry & space systems, and Julia.
 - :busts_in_silhouette: Interested in collaborating on projects relating to astrodynamics, D&D, or any FOSS project!
 - 💬 Proficient with robotics software development (ROS, Orocos), control systems development, and C++/Python.
 - 😄 Pronouns are he/him/his.